webclinic017/SD-TASK2-Big-Data/README.md

 For Logging in with facebook:

-Go to facebook and log in with this account:
+Go to the [facebook graph explorer](https://developers.facebook.com/tools/explorer/) and generate a new token.
+Then log in with this account:

 ```bash
 Name
 Jayden Alfihdhcgeajg Shepardson